iviasensio/BeautifyMe/README.md

 Version 1.1 :
 - Added containers.
 - Added the possibility of modifying the top tab color

+Version 2.0:
+- Allow adding border to a single object
+- New KPI specific look&feel features
+- Allow hide sheet title only

+Version 2.1:
+- Allow to create lateral panels
+- Support for Apr'23 objects

 Can be used as it is, but if preffer do not put it in production it's possible to copy the CSS generated and copy it in a supported Theme.